joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/handling-events/the-event-flow.md

 To find out how a particular event type behaves, you can either check the API documentation or examine the event object's properties.
-Examining the event object’s properties is described in the following section.
+Examining the event object's properties is described in the following section.

 </div>